 Even a 1mW laser beam can produce an equal intensity of heat.
 Consequently, a 100 W laser beam can produce 100 W of heat that can be used to set things on fire.

-So, in the case of Chilean protests, a pack of laser beams were flying in the air, collectively pointing at the drones.
-The cumulative heat generated from the laser can melt the drone’s internal wiring, leading it to act erratically and crash.
+So, in the case of Chilean protests, a pack of laser beams was flying in the air, collectively pointing at the drones.
+The cumulative heat generated from the laser can melt the drone's internal wiring, leading it to act erratically and crash.

 High Powered Anti-Drone Laser Beams To Destroy UAVs

 Anti-social elements have started using drones for various purposes that can threaten the security of a nation.
 There have been numerous cases where drones were used to scout the areas residing critical infrastructure of a country.

 Last year there were multiple drone sightings over the Palo Verde Nuclear power plant in Arizona.
 Such activities need to be checked with countermeasures that can protect the sensitive areas restricting the drones from trespassing.

 We have gathered a couple of developments that have been put into action to tackle drone infiltration.
 The high-energy laser beams emit heat that can disrupt the internal wiring system of the drone, ultimately causing it to malfunction and crash land.